-The 2017 Tour de France start list has been all but finalised, with all 22 teams having announced their nine riders.
+The 2018 Tour de France start list has been all but finalised, with all 22 teams having announced their eight riders.

-Among the selections are a total of nine British riders – just one short of matching the record of 10 British riders who took to the start line in the 1955, 1968, and 2015 editions of the race, and the nine British riders who took part last year
+Among the selections are a total of five British riders – well short of the record of 10 British riders who took to the start line in the 1955, 1968, and 2015 editions of the race, and the nine British riders who took part last year

-The 2017 Tour de France kicks off in Düsseldorf, Germany, on Saturday July 1 and concludes three weeks later in Paris on Sunday, July 23.
+The 2018 Tour de France kicks off in Noimoitier en l'Île on Saturday July 7 and concludes three weeks later in Paris on Sunday, July 29.

 Thank you for reading 20 articles this month* Join now for unlimited access

 Enjoy your first month for just £1 / $1 / €1

 *Read 5 free articles per month without a subscription